0xbhvn/crashed-backend/docs/railway_migration_commands.md

-# Railway Database Migration Guide
+# Railway Migration Commands

-This guide explains how to manually run database migrations on Railway for the BC Game Crash Monitor application.
+This guide explains how to manually run database migrations on Railway for the Crash Monitor application.

 ## Option 1: Using Railway Web Interface